 One of the most well-known dog facial expressions is “whale eye,” when the dog glances at you without moving their head, revealing the whites of their eyes.
 This facial expression is associated with stress and anxiety.
 It’s commonly taught to be cautious of dogs giving the whale eye because they may snap or bite.

 When a dog is anxious, their eyes may dart around while they give you whale eye, keeping an eye out for any other threatening stimuli.
 Their pupils may be dilated and dark as they stare at you.
-They may tighten the muscles in their mouth, and their whiskers and whisker beds may become more visible as they purse their lips into a snarl.
+They may tighten the muscles in their mouth, and their whiskers may become more visible as they purse their lips into a snarl.
 They may show their teeth as well.

 However, showing the teeth is not necessarily a negative sign.
 Dogs may appear to smile when greeting.
 This facial expression is usually a “submissive grin” and indicates that the dog feels comfortable in your presence.

 It’s essential to take the context of your dog’s behaviors and facial expressions into account as with any other body language.
 For instance, heavy panting after exercising is normal, but if your dog is panting outside of exercise times, this may be a sign of stress.